Questions about IRE?

 You can also speak to our specialist nurses on our Support Line.

-Before having IRE, you will normally have three to six months of chemotherapy, either on its own or with radiotherapy (chemoradiotherapy).
-If you have already had chemotherapy or chemoradiotherapy you may not need further treatment before having IRE.
+You will normally have three to six months of chemotherapy before having IRE.
+This may be on its own or with radiotherapy (chemoradiotherapy).
+If you have already had chemotherapy or chemoradiotherapy you may not need any more treatment before having IRE.

 You will have a CT scan to check the size and position of your cancer before having the IRE.

-You will be given a general anaesthetic (so that you are asleep and can’t feel anything), and a drug to relax your muscles.
+You will have a general anaesthetic (so that you are asleep and can’t feel anything), and a drug to relax your muscles.

 Once the needles are in place, short pulses of electricity are passed between them.
 The needles may then be moved and the process repeated until the whole tumour and some of the surrounding area has been treated.